bluesliverx/grails-spring-security-oauth2-provider/README.md

 grails.plugins.springsecurity.oauthProvider.userApprovalEndpointUrl = "/oauth/confirm"	// Where the user confirms that they approve the client
 ```

-NOTE: The `userApprovalEndpointUrl` never is actually redirected to, but is simply used to load the `confirm.gsp` view.
+NOTE: The `userApprovalEndpointUrl` never is actually redirected to, but is simply used to specify the location of the view.
+For example, a `userApprovalEndpointUrl` of `/custom/oauth_confirm` would map to the `grails-app/views/custom/oauth_confirm.gsp` view.

 ### Grant Types